carpentries-incubator/python-text-analysis/_episodes/06-word2vec-and-fasttext.md

 > > ['dog', 'dogs', 'cat', 'puppy', 'pet', 'pup', 'canine', 'wolfdogs', 'dogsled', 'uppy']
 > > ~~~
 > > {: .output }
+> > These words appear to be much more similar to dog than when we used the medium-sized model.
+This is because the large model has 685k vectors while the medium model only has 20k vectors.
+Remember to always use the large model once your code is up and running.
 > {: .solution}
 {: .challenge}